radumarias/rencfs/README.md

   info), files for binary content and directories with files/directories entries.
 All data, metadata and also filenames are encrypted.
 For new files it generates inode number randomly in `u64` space, so it reduces the chance of conflicts when used offline and synced later.
-- Password is collected from CLI and it's saved in OS keyring while app is running.
-This is because of safety reasons we clear the password from memory on inactivity and we reload it again from keyring just when needed.
+- The password is collected from CLI, and it's saved in OS keyring while app is running.
+This is because of safety reasons we clear the password from memory on inactivity, and we reload it again from keyring just when needed.
 - Master encryption key is also encrypted with another key derived from the password.
 This gives the ability to change the password without re-encrypting all data, we just re-encrypt the master key.
-- Files are encrypted in chunks of 256KB, so when making a change we just re-encrypt those chunks.
+- Files are encrypted in chunks of 256KB, so when making a change, we just re-encrypt those chunks.
-- Fast seek on read and write, so if you're watching a movie you you can seek to any position, and that would be rapid.
+- Fast seek on read and write, so if you're watching a movie, you can seek to any position, and that would be rapid.
   This is because we can seek to particular chunk.
 - Encryption key is `zeroize`d in mem on idle.
-Also it's `mlock`ed while used to prevent being moved to swap.
+Also, it's `mlock`ed while used to prevent being moved to swap.
 It's also `mprotect`ed while not read.

 In progress: